-Here is a complete guide on how to cut cauliflower, core it and chop into steaks and florets, along with tips on how to buy and store.
-It's a delicious and versatile vegetable to use for curry, sides, rice and more!
+Here is a complete guide on how to cut cauliflower, core it, and cut it into steaks and florets, along with tips on how to buy and store it.
+It's a delicious and versatile vegetable to use for curry, sides, rice, and more!

-And if you love this, be sure to check out How to Make Cauliflower Rice too!
+And if you love this, be sure to check out How to Make Cauliflower Rice.

 Before learning how to cut up a cauliflower, here are a few key points to look for when shopping for cauliflower at the supermarket:

-Before cutting cauliflower, give it a gentle wash under cool running water, or dip it on a bowl of water as soon as you get home.
-Then, follow the easiest way to cut a cauliflower with these 4 simple steps!
+Before cutting cauliflower, give it a gentle wash under cool running water or dip it in a bowl of water as soon as you get home.
+Then, follow these four simple steps to cut cauliflower the easiest way!

 Step 1: Remove Large Leaves

-Remove the large leaves covering the stem of the cauliflower.
+Remove the large leaves covering the cauliflower stem.
 You don't need to remove all, just the super large ones.
-Save for another use or discard them.

 Step 2: Cut in Quarters